Research Mission & Vision

 We will continue to strengthen and expand our efforts to sustain intellectual leadership and to train the new generation of scholars.
 The “Future of Work” envisioned by the Viterbi School has specific and quantifiable programs to reinforce and promote diversity and inclusion not only in our undergraduate, graduate, and postdoctoral training programs, but also in our K-12 outreach.
 These include developing new and innovative programs for transdisciplinary education that can engage a broad intersection of students and stakeholders.

-To fulfill our goal of serving society, we are developing key research areas and enabling tools, include Artificial Intelligence, encompassing machine learning and robotics, human-machine interaction, and data science, encompassing not only data analytics but also protecting privacy in the presence of a plethora of data, as well as security.
+To fulfill our goal of serving society, we are developing key research areas and enabling tools, including artificial intelligence, machine learning and robotics, human-machine interaction, and data science, encompassing not only data analytics but also protections for privacy and security in the presence of a plethora of data.
 The end of Moore's law offers tremendous opportunities for impactful tools to sustain the exponential growth of computing via, for example, specialized ASICs for particular problems, and quantum computing.
 Industry 4.0, which includes smart sensors and sensing systems, cyber-physical systems, the Internet of things, cloud computing, and cognitive computing is another area of enabling tools.
 Yet another is smart/advanced materials.
-More informaton about some of these areas is listed in the column on the right of this page.
+More information about some of these areas is listed in the column on the right of this page.